Glossary

 • education and childcare services (crèches and maisons relais);

-Inclusion commissions (CI)
+Inclusion commissions (CI) at primary school

-Individualised education plan (at a competence centre)
+Individualised education plan (PEI) at a competence centre

-Individualised support plan (at a primary school)
+Individualised support plan (PCI) at a primary school

-Individualised training plan (at secondary school)
+Individualised training plan (PFI) at secondary school

-Pupil with specific needs
+Pupil with special educational needs

 Reasonable accommodations